Leoni Torres

-He began his career as a vocalist for the group Costa Sur.
-He has a lesser-known facet as a comedian, which led him to create his own group, 'Los Cariduros.'
-Two years after this project, he began singing with the Maravillas de Florida orchestra, after being heard by David Calzado, and subsequently became part of Charanga Habanera, where he gained popularity for 8 years.
+He began his career as the vocalist for the group Costa Sur.
+He has a lesser-known facet as a comedian that led him to create his own group, 'Los Cariduros'.
+Two years after this project, he started singing with the Maravillas de Florida orchestra, thanks to which he became a part of Charanga Habanera after David Calzado heard him, where he gained popularity for 8 years.

-In 2007, Leoni began his solo career and since then he has been steadily garnering success by lending his voice and collaborating on projects with renowned Cuban and international artists such as Descemer Bueno, Polito Ibañez, El Micha, Pablo Milanés, and Kelvis Ochoa.
+In 2007, Leoni began his solo career and since then has not stopped achieving success, lending his voice and collaborating on projects with prominent Cuban and foreign artists such as Descemer Bueno, Polito Ibañez, El Micha, Pablo Milanés, and Kelvis Ochoa.
 He has recorded with Rosario Flores and Gilberto Santa Rosa, and in 2016 he signed a contract with the record label Magnus, owned by singer and songwriter Marc Anthony, who became interested in his musical career following the song "Traidora," performed by Marc Anthony along with the popular group Gente de Zona, which Leoni co-wrote with Randy Malcom, one of the group's members.

-He has received the Popularity Award several times, served as the soundtrack for Cuban soap operas (Los tres Villalobos, Añorado encuentro, and Aquí estamos), and been featured in television spots, such as his song “No pierdas el tiempo” for the Center for the Prevention of STIs/HIV/AIDS (MINSAP)
+He has received the Popularity Award on several occasions, and his music has served as the soundtrack for Cuban soap operas (Los tres Villalobos, Añorado encuentro, and Aquí estamos) as well as for television spots, like his song “No pierdas el tiempo” for the Center for the Prevention of STIs/HIV/AIDS (MINSAP)

 He is married to the Cuban actress and presenter Yuliet Cruz, with whom he has two children.
 Leoni also has a daughter from a previous marriage.